DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 start-hsqldb-server.sh
 ```

+Pick the appropriate `vaultCatalog.url` in `dd-vault-ingest-flow/etc/config.yml`.
-Open terminal tabs for the services `dd-vault-ingest-flow`, `dd-validate-dans-bag`, optionally `dd-vault-catalog` and run:
+Open terminal tabs for the services `dd-vault-ingest-flow`, `dd-validate-dans-bag`, optionally `dd-vault-catalog` and run in each:

 ```commandline
 start-service.sh